krishcdbry/npm-text-parser/README.md

 ```

 ## parse(text)
-  Receives text text and replaces the urls with clickable links (anchor tags),
+  Receives the input text and replaces the urls with clickable links (anchor tags),
   emails as clickable mail:to tags and also replaces hash tags (#tag) with empty clickable anchor tags
 ```javascript